vrooje/ScienceTeamGuide/Draft Guide.md

 ### JISCMail lists

 As with all things, communication is vitally important in building Zooniverse projects.
 We are distributed around the world (and we travel too) and this is also true for most science teams.
 To keep in touch, we use the JISCMail LISTSERV service for our projects.
-Everyone that needs to, will be added to the list for your project and this will be set up early on by our team.
+Everyone that needs to will be added to the list for your project and this will be set up early on by our team.

 JISCMail allows the conversation to be inclusive and creates a record of the conversation at jiscmail.ac.uk.
 This can be useful in months and even years to come.
+When writing a paper in two or more years' time, you'll want to be able to find that detailed discussion about data selection without having to search everyone's email.
 People can be added to and removed from these lists as needed.

 ### Support Email

 In addition to directly contacting team members, or using the project's JISCMail list, you might also have lower-priority requests or queries that can be answered by many members of the team.
 For these we encourage everyone to use our support@zooniverse.org email address.
 We use this ourselves with in the Zooniverse.
-Emails will be directed to the right person and dealt with within a few days.
+Emails will be directed to the right person and dealt with within a few days. **This address is for use after the site is live and public.
+Discussion about development should be kept to GitHub and email**.

 ### Amazon Web Services

 At the Zooniverse we rely on Amazon Web Services for our core infrastructure.
 All our servers are virtual machines _in the cloud_ - this includes our webapps (i.e. the project itself) as well as our databases and other sites.
-We also stored the images and other data for projects on Amazon S3, a highly redundant and scalable online storage platform.
+We also store the images and other data for projects on Amazon S3, a highly redundant and scalable online storage platform.
 This means that test sites, sample data, and other things, will often be found at amazonaws.com URLs.

 We don't need you to create any Amazon accounts, or really think about this much at all, but it's worth noting that we use this service and that is a popular, and secure way to hosts large-scale websites.